ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Pairwise-only group: an OSCORE group that uses only the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}).

-Examples throughout this document are expressed in CBOR diagnostic notation, without the tag and value abbreviations.
+Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}.
+Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

+In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
+For example, {e'context_id_param': h'abcd0000', e'salt_input_param': h'00} stands for {71: h'abcd0000', 72: h'00}.

+Note to RFC Editor: Please delete the paragraph immediately preceding this note.
+Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
+Finally, please delete this note.

 # Protocol Overview # {#sec-protocol-overview}